echo does not support -n flag

 At this point, I wouldn't be shocked to find we were the last hold-out of SYSV-style echo(1), though, as far as concerns for compatibility go.

-Updated by Roland Mainz almost 10 years ago
+Updated by Roland Mainz about 10 years ago

 Technically NO new application should ever use "echo".